DuyDesmond/Multidisciplinary-Project_Group14/README.md

 Check for any new USB adapter in the `/dev` directory.
 You can find it through the terminal: `ls /dev/ttyUSB*`.
+The name should be in the form of `/dev/ttyUSB*`

 ### Installation

 1. Clone the repository.
+2. Install the dependencies: `pip install -r requirement.txt`
+    1. Install optional dependencies: `pip install -r optionalReq.txt`
-2. Run `install.py` and follow the instruction.
+3. Run `install.py` and follow the instruction.
-3. Run `mqtt.py` to start the client.
+4. Run `mqtt.py` to start the client.

 ### Configuration